|

 and the later model with the type bars.
 As a result, the

-a suitable and reliable solution for the German Army (Reichswehr).
+suitable, reliable and affordable enough for the German Army (Reichswehr).

 |